-- On the righthand side of the window you should see information about your iPhone - much the same information we would previously have seen in iTunes, in fact.
-Click General in the tab along the top, if it hasn't already been chosen.
+- On the righthand side of the window you should see information about your iPhone.
+Click General in the tab along the top, if it hasn't already been selected.

-- In the Backups section, select the option to back up your device's data to the Mac.
+- In the Backups section, choose the option to back up your device's data to the Mac.
 We would recommend encrypting the backup by ticking 'Encrypt local backup' and creating a password.

 - Click Back Up Now.